ivangeevo/btwr-shared-lib-SOURCE/## CHANGELOG.md

 + Added several new common tags for items and blocks in BTWRConventionalTags for strata and tool-based checks.
 + Added authors(ivangeevo, jeffinitup) to the mod files, so they should display properly in places where they should be displayed
 + Changed mod license in the source code and in public releases to be MIT
-+ Refactored pretty much the whole code; mainly for readability, and so it's more in order with other mods from the BTWR project
++ Refactored pretty much the whole code; mainly for readability and cleaning up, but also so it's more in order with other mods from the BTWR project
 + Removed unused item and block tags in BTWRConventionalTags

+# Start of beta versions

+---

+# End of alpha versions

 ## v0.62
 + Added methods in Block.class related to animal graze functionality for usage in other mods from the BTWR Project or any other mods that might want to use them